wesbos/es6-articles/37 - Working with Multiple Promises.md

 ```

-What we can do is we can return a promise.all again, and then we will take each of these things, which is the responses, and we can just map over them and call .json on each one.
+What we can do is we can return a `Promise.all` again, and then we will take each of these things, which is the responses, and we can just map over them and call .json on each one.

 We'll say response, and we will return response.json.
-Why do we have to call this res.json?
-Why can't we just say json.parse around, res.body or something like that?
+Why do we have to call this `res.jso`n?
+Why can't we just say `json.parse` around, `res.body` or something like that?

 We actually use `res` instead of `responses` here, because there are many different types of data that could come back.
 If you [check out the documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), you can see that the data can come back as an `.arrayBuffer()`, `.blob()`, `.json()`, `.text()`, or `.formData()`.